wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 Troubleshooting
 ---------------

-- :ref:`Disable all other network adapters <docs/networking/networking-introduction/roborio-network-troubleshooting:Disabling Network Adapters>`
+- :ref:`Disable all other network adapters <docs/networking/networking-introduction/roborio-network-troubleshooting:Disabling Network Adapters>`.
-- Make sure you wait long enough the power light has stayed solid for 10 seconds.
+- Make sure you wait long enough that the power light has stayed solid for 10 seconds.
-- Make sure you have the correct network interface.
+- Make sure you have the correct network interface, and only one interface is listed in the drop-down.
+- Plug directly from your computer into the wireless bridge and make sure no other devices are connected to your computer via ethernet.
+- Ensure the ethernet is plugged into the port closest to the power jack on the wireless bridge.
+- If using a foreign language Operating System, try using an English OS, such as on the KOP provided PC or setting the Locale setting to "en_us" as described on `this page <https://www.java.com/en/download/help/locale.xml>`_.